Psalms For Life

 would I satisfy you.”

-Asaph, David’s worship leader, opens with a call to joyful praise and observance of three sacred festivals that point back to the Exodus.
-The three comprise a series of autumn celebrations occurring in succession: the Feast of Shelters, or Tabernacles, the Day of Atonement, and New Year’s Day (Rosh Hashanah).
+Asaph, David’s worship leader, opens with a call to joyful praise and observance of three sacred festivals that all point back to the Exodus.
+These festivals comprise a series of autumn celebrations occurring in succession: the Feast of Shelters, or Tabernacles, the Day of Atonement, and New Year’s Day (Rosh Hashanah).

 While these festivals were held only in Jerusalem, the mention of Joseph’s family may allude to Israel’s breakaway northern kingdom, making the psalm inclusive of the entire nation.
 Joseph’s family lived peacefully in Egypt until God engaged in battle on their behalf under Moses.
 Asaph ends his call by admitting—as Israel’s representative—that he heard an unknown voice in the Exodus, God’s voice, which addresses us in what follows.

 God refers to various situations—from Egypt to Sinai—in which he asked the Israelites simply to listen, trust him, and obey and they refused.
 Since they “knew better,” they weren’t willing to believe YHWH knew best and had their best interests at heart.
 So he let them go their own way.
-Now centuries later, the Israelites still run after foreign gods.
-Even so, God still counts them his people and utters his pathos-filled cry, “If only my people would listen…”
+Now centuries later, Asaph sees the Israelites still running after foreign gods.
+Even so, God still counts them his people and utters his pathos-filled cry, “If only my people would listen… If only they’d walk in my ways.”

 God calls his people to reject other gods and obey him wholeheartedly.
 Alluding to the baby bird’s total dependence on its parents, he invites his people to open their mouths wide in anticipation of all he’ll provide.
 He promises them prompt protection and the very best life has to offer if only they’ll worship and trust him alone.